opendxl/opendxl-domaintools-service-python/doc/sdk/basicnameservermonitorexample.rst

 From the DomainTools `Name Server Monitor Documentation <https://www.domaintools.com/resources/api-documentation/name-server-monitor/>`_:

-`"
-The Name Server Monitor API searches the daily activity of all our monitored TLDs on any given name server.
-New, Deleted and Transferred domains records can be queried up to 6 days in the past.
+    `"The Name Server Monitor API searches the daily activity of all our monitored TLDs on any given name server.
+New, Deleted and Transferred domains records can be queried up to 6 days in the past."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.